 If your child is unwell and unable to attend school you must phone school on their first day of their absence before 8.30am to provide a reason for their absence.
 For a prolonged period of absence, you should telephone the school office every day to update us or provide a clear indication of the expected duration of absence.
 On their return to school you should provide a written explanation.
-If no explanation for absence is provided within a week there is a risk it will be unauthorised.
+If no explanation for absence is provided within a week there is a risk it will be unauthorised

 Family holidays should not be arranged in term time.
-Unavoidable requests for leave of absence during term time should be made well in advance to Mr Goddard, Headteacher.
+Unavoidable requests for leave of absence during term time should be made well in advance to Mrs H Best, Acting Headteacher.

-TRANSITION 2023
+TRANSITION 2025

-As we have already said, Mrs Slinger and I have enjoyed meeting you when we have visited your primary school.
-We are now looking forward to you visiting us at Ripley when you come for your transition day.
+As we have already said, a member of the transition team enjoyed meeting your child when we visited their primary school.
+We are now looking forward to them visiting us at Ripley when they come for their transition day.

 "My favourite day at Ripley was my transition day because I met lots of new people and made new friends.
 It was really fun."